 Capacitive coupling due to change in electric field

 Two traces working parallelly on a plane act as parallel plates of a capacitor separated by a dielectric.
-The change in the electric field between aggressor and victim is modeled as a capacitor.
-We know if there is a change in voltage in the capacitor, the electric field changes, and the displacement current is induced.
-Here, the capacitively coupled current is the crosstalk we refer to.
-This effect is known as parasitic capacitance.
-To learn more read how to reduce parasitic capacitance in PCB layout.
+The change in the electric field between the aggressor and victim is modeled as a capacitor.
+We know if there is a voltage change in the capacitor, the electric field changes, and the displacement current is induced.
+Here, the capacitively coupled current is the crosstalk and the effect is known as parasitic capacitance.

 Inductive coupling through magnetic field rings

-Magnetic coupling or inductive coupling is approximated by how much magnetic field rings revolve around the victim.
-The magnetic field change generated by the aggressor surrounding the victim results in changing the conduction current.
+Magnetic coupling or inductive coupling is approximated by how much magnetic field rings revolve around the victim trace.
+The magnetic field change between the aggressor and victim results in a change in the conduction current.
 Thus, voltage is induced on the victim line as per Faraday’s law of induction.
 This induced voltage drives the current in the form of crosstalk.

 Generally, crosstalk happens between two adjacent traces on the same layer.
-In addition to that, parallel traces in the surroundings separated by a small dielectric contribute to crosstalk.
-This dielectric thickness can be either 4 mils (0.1mm) or less than the spacing between two traces.
-This is referred to as broadside coupling.
+In addition to that, parallel traces separated by a small dielectric contribute to crosstalk.
+This refers to broadside coupling.